sourcehunter/fortress-copy/README.md

 # Known limitations

-If the changed NBT data is longer then the already reserved sector size, it does NOT allocate a new sector for the data, so subsequent sectors will be overwritten.
+If the changed NBT data is longer than the already reserved sector size, it does NOT allocate a new sector for the data, so subsequent sectors will be overwritten.
 This usually should not happen, but I do not give any guarantees.